hkjels/ntask/docs/index.md

-# Todo
+# ntask

 __Taskmanagement, your way!__

-For decades people have put todo's into their sourcecode, but usually they get left behind and forgotten about.
-Todo not only shines new light on these old bits, but it makes it easy to manage them and use them as real issue-tracking.
+For decades people have put todo's into their sourcecode, but usually they get left behind and forgotten about. ntask not only shines new light on these old bits, but it makes it easy to manage them and use them as real issue-tracking.

+***

+### Installation

+    λ npm install ntask -g

 ***